-TV star Alan Davies has donated £20,000 to The Lily Foundation after scooping the jackpot on the ITV game show Tipping Point: Lucky Stars.
+TV star Alan Davies has won £20,000 for The Lily Foundation after scooping the jackpot on the ITV game show Tipping Point: Lucky Stars.

 The star of QI and Jonathan Creek beat fellow celebrity competitors Sally Philips and Ranj Singh to scoop the incredible sum, one of the largest jackpots ever won on the show.